codevalley/riff/app/docs/monetize.md

 ### Free to Start
 Every new user gets **50 free credits**.
 That's enough to:
-- Generate ~50 AI images
+- Generate ~10 AI images
-- Create ~250 custom themes
+- Create ~50 custom themes
-- Convert ~50 documents to slides
+- Convert ~10 documents to slides
+- Add ~50 AI-generated slides

 ### Pay What You Use
 When you run out, buy exactly what you need: